Among superfoods such as green tea and spirulina—chia seeds truly deserve their rank.

 Chia’s calcium content is particularly impressive.
 Just 1 oz of chia seeds provides about 180 mg of calcium, which is equivalent to 18% of the RDA.

-11. Chia Seeds May Improve Oral Health
+11. Good for Oral Health

-Some of these include zinc, calcium, vitamin A, and phosphorus.
+These include zinc, calcium, vitamin A, and phosphorus.

 It also has an antibacterial effect to help keep your breath fresh.

-12. Chia Seeds' Possible Side Effects
+12. Chia Seeds’ Side Effects

 There are very few side effects that have been associated with consuming chia seeds.
-However, there are some conflicting studies regarding chia seeds and prostate cancer.

-Chia seeds have a mild, nutty flavor, and are small and hard to chew on their own.
+They have a mild, nutty flavor, and are small and hard to chew on their own.

 You may sprinkle them on yogurt as a garnish if you wish, but many people choose to bake with them.